kingcobra2468/degree/README.md

 via the* **AUTHORIZATION: BEARER** *header.*

 ## **Installation Steps (via apt)**
-The following steps will walk through the complete setup of the RPI and RPIST:
+The following steps will walk through the complete setup of the RPI and Degree:

 ### **Configuring the RPI**
 The following steps will guide with setting up the sensor and RPI: